AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 create two boxes with the very same contents!
 And: without knowing the size of the type, a reader even cannot tell if both times a pointer is boxed or if the objects are copied by value.

-On the positive side of the two lines above is that a programmer does not need to care if she passes a value or a pointer, things will just be boxed to the right type.
+On the positive side of the two lines above is that a programmer does not need to care if a a value or a pointer was passed: things will just be boxed to the right type.
 One of the answers why \alib_boxing_nl is allowed here to trade "convenience" against pure C++ standards, is once more given from the limited set of scenarios where boxing should be used at all.

 This and some other aspects should be discussed in the following few sections.

 \I{################################################################################################}
 ## 6.3 Non-Bijective Boxing - What Is Default And What Not? ## {#alib_boxing_classes_nonbijective}